 Petitioners' expert, Dr. Ginger Paige, states that the Tier 2 methodology is scientifically invalid and cannot be used to establish numeric effluent limits for EC and SAR that ensure no measurable decrease in crop production.
 (Ex.
-7, p.
+6, p.
 2).
 As Dr. Paige explains, no evidence has been found in the peer-reviewed scientific literature that will support the methodology of Tier 2 to accurately determine background water quality.
-(Id. at 3).
+Id.
 Soil salinity is not a direct reflection or result of the quality of water applied.
 Dr. Paige explains that soil salinity changes with time in semi-arid environments and is primarily the result of soil characteristics, depth to groundwater, climate and irrigation management.
-(Id. at 2).
+Id.
 The Tier 2 methodology does not provide a reasonable or scientifically defensible method to determine the quality of water that historically flowed within a drainage system and will not support the establishment of scientifically defensible effluent limits for discharges that will not cause a measurable decrease in crop production.
-(Id.).
-Among the sources cited and relied upon by Dr. Paige in developing her expert onion is a May 2009 report commissioned by the EOC which also concluded that "[t]he Tier 2 methodology . . . is not reasonable nor scientifically valid for determining the EC and SAR of water that can be discharged into an ephemeral drainage in Wyoming so that degradation of the receiving water will not be of such an extent to cause a measurable decrease in crop production."
-(Hendrickx & Buchanan, Expert Scientific Opinion on the Tier-2 Methodology - Report to the Wyoming Environmental Quality Council, May 2009, p. iii).5 natural precipitation events.
+Id.
+Among the sources cited and relied upon by Dr. Paige in developing her expert onion is a May 2009 report commissioned by the EQC which also concluded that "[t]he Tier 2 methodology is not reasonable for scientifically valid for determining the EC and SAR of water that can be discharged into an ephemeral drainage in Wyoming so that degradation of the receiving water will not be of such an extent to cause a measurable decrease in crop production."
+(Hendrickx & Buchanan, Expert Scientific Opinion on the Tier-2 Methodology - Report to the Wyoming Environmental Quality Council, May 2009, p. iii).

+The Permit did not set an effluent limit for Sodium Adsorption Ratio ("SAR") and did not establish a volumetric limit on the quantity of water that may be discharged.
+Instead, the Permit requires that all effluent be contained in the on-channel reservoirs, unless DEQ grants prior written authorization for a release in association with assimilative capacity credits.
 (Ex.
 1, SOB p.
-2).
-In spite of what Respondents may contend, this is not a total containment permit; which is why DEQ employed the Tier 2 methodology in the first place.

-The Permit did not set an effluent limit for Sodium Adsorption Ratio ("SAR").
-Instead, the Permit requires that all effluent be contained in the lowermost on-channel reservoirs.
+1-2).
+The Permit otherwise requires all effluent discharged to the reservoirs to be contained during "dry operating conditions" - which means discharges are authorized in conjunction with natural precipitation events.
 (Ex.
 1, SOB p.
 2).
-The Permit otherwise requires all effluent discharged to the reservoirs to be contained during "dry operating conditions" - which means discharges are authorized in conjunction with
+In spite of what Respondents may contend, this is not a total containment permit; which is why DEQ employed the Tier 2 methodology in the first place.

-5 In the interest of space, Petitioners have not attached a copy of the Hendrickx & Buchanan report, which the Council already has in its possession.
+&lt;sup>1 In the interest of space, Petitioners have not attached a copy of the Hendrickx & Buchanan report, which the Council already has in its possession.